hfurubotten/ms-teams-pr-summary-bot/README.md

 6. Store your web-hook url in your Azure Key Vault as a secret.
 Follow the steps in the link above.
 7. [Turn on Managed Service Identity(MSI)][func-msi] on your Azure function.
 8. [Give your Azure Function MSI access][kv-access] to your Azure Key Vault with at least `secret:get` permission.
+9. Copy the secret id urls from previous steps, and add them to the Azure Function configuration under `GITHUB_PAT` and `TEAMS_HOOK_URL`.
+[Read about the Key Vault Secret reference here][app-kv-ref]
-9. Configure the organization or username to search for pull requests for.
+10. Configure the organization or username to search for pull requests for under `GITHUB_ORG`.
-10. [Upload this Azure Function][publish-func] to your new Azure Function.
+11. [Upload this Azure Function][publish-func] to your new Azure Function.

 ## Available configuration